pegasystems/pega-helm-charts/charts/pega/README.md

         imagePullPolicy: "IfNotPresent"
         sharedVolumeSize: "10Mi"
 ```
+The Pega Helm Charts use the provided image to download the JDBC driver via an init container and write it to a volume shared with the Pega container.

+This improves the general security posture related to the curl utility:
+* Restricts the use of curl to a single container that is only used for downloading the JDBC driver while the pod has no inbound access.
+* Allows the use of a more up-to-date version of curl (rather than waiting for downstream repositories to provide patches).

 The requirements for the image is that it contains curl on the path and is capable of running a POSIX compliant shell script.

-The Pega Platform images still contain the curl utility, but with this configuration, the init container will handle downloading the JDBC driver instead of the main Pega container.
-The curl utility will eventually be removed from the main Pega images.

 ## Deployment Name (Optional)